splunk/splunk-ansible/docs/advanced/default.yml.spec.md

     * Determine the secret used to configure indexer clustering.
 This is REQUIRED when setting up indexer clustering.
 This is pass4SymmKey in the `[clustering]` stanza of server.conf.
     * Default: null

+    discoveryPass4SymmKey: <str>
+    * Determine the secret used to enable indexer discovery (for any forwarding clients connecting to the cluster master).
+This is pass4SymmKey in the `[indexer_discovery]` stanza of server.conf.
+    * Default: null

   shc:
     label: <str>
     * Provide a label for search head clustering configuration